Nebulized/SM64coopdx-Linux-Auto-Compiler/README.md

 # How to use
 #### Dependencies (Taken from the coopdx build documentation)
-The build system has the following package requirements:
+The script has the following package requirements:

 * python3 >= 3.6
 * libsdl2-dev